jarun/nnn/README.md

 2. Configure [cd on quit](https://github.com/jarun/nnn/wiki/Basic-use-cases#configure-cd-on-quit).
 3. Optionally open all text files in `$EDITOR` (fallback vi): `export NNN_USE_EDITOR=1`.
 4. For additional functionality [install plugins](https://github.com/jarun/nnn/tree/master/plugins#installing-plugins).
+5. To copy selected file paths to system clipboard and show notis on cp, mv, rm completion use option `-x`.
+6. For a strictly CLI-only experience, see plugin `nuke`.
+It's a sample opener you can customize.

 Notes: